 by Chris Ritter

 People often ask my ideas for the Option One paradigm.
 In some ways, this is the default way forward.
-General Conference 2016 was set to pass a whole raft of accountability proposals coming out of the first week of discernment in legislative committees.
+It is what we have done every four years since the 1970’s.
+General Conference 2016 was set to pass a whole new raft of accountability proposals coming out of the first week of discernment in legislative committees.
 I have little doubt they would have passed.
-The majority support for these legislative items among delegates sent the minority scrambling for an alternative.
+The obvious majority support for these legislative items among delegates sent others scrambling for an alternative.
 A legislative “hail Mary pass” tabled multiple human sexuality petitions and created The Commission.
 Barring any good ideas coming from The Commission, General Conference will just pick up where it left off.
 For many, Option One is the only way forward with integrity.

 The accountability agenda of 2016 was an inadequate patchwork of reforms aimed at tightening up loopholes in judicial processes for clergy charged with violating the Discipline.
 The inherent weakness was that these measures’ continued dependence upon the good faith of the bishops to enforce the rules governing clergy in the UMC.
 If we thought that a realistic possibility across the board, we are now disabused of that notion.
 These legislative measures also had to tiptoe through a constitutional minefield of due process protections for clergy and restrictive rules protecting the superintending role of bishops.